ethanooi1/ethanooi1/README.md

 ## Ethan Ooi

-I'm a second-year student at the University of Virginia, majoring in Data Science.
+I'm a third-year student at the University of Virginia, majoring in Data Science.
 Concentrations in Analytics and Systems.

 ### Projects